psychemedia/middle-english-romances/sir-orfeo.md

 ORFEO was a king,
 In Inglond an heighe lording,
 A ftalworth man and hardi bo,
-Large and curteys, he was al fo ;
+Large and curteys, he was al fo;
 His fader was comen of king Pluto,
 And his moder of 'quene' Juno,
 That fum time were as godes y hold,